 - Do the Portuguese authorities regulate the fund?

-As an investor for the Golden Visa, you must keep your investment for a minimum of five years, when you can then apply for permanent residency and Portuguese citizenship.
-It’s essential to have an investment strategy in mind and ask about the exit strategy for the fund.
+As an investor for Portugal’s Golden Visa, you must keep your investment for a minimum of five years, when you can then apply for permanent residency and citizenship in Portugal.
+In this context, it’s essential to have an investment strategy in mind and ask about the exit strategy for the Golden Visa funds.

-Who can participate in the Golden Visa fund?
+Who can invest in the Golden Visa fund?

 The following applicants are eligible to qualify for the Golden Visa fund option:

 - Be a non-EU/EEA citizen or a non-Swiss citizen

 - Have a clean criminal record